 Eventually Holly was able to return home, but the last year has been understandably tough.
 She has had to adapt to the reality of her new body and understand how to manage mobility, continence and her energy levels.

-After a rollercoaster year, Holly is determined to finish 2021 on a high.
-With the help of two of her community choirs, she is organising the “Rise Up” Christmas concert to raise funds for Spinal Research.
+After a rollercoaster year, Holly was determined to finish 2021 on a high.
+With the help of two of her community choirs, she organised the “Rise Up” Christmas concert to raise funds for Spinal Research.

-Taking place in Beckenham, Kent on 11 December, this will be an uplifting concert of modern music, celebrating the positivity that music can bring to individuals and the community.
+Taking place in Beckenham, Kent on 11 December, this was an uplifting concert of modern music, celebrating the positivity that music can bring to individuals and the community.